PhilipWoulfe/JolpicaApi.Net/README.md

 The library is easy to use.

 Start by creating an `JolpicaClient`.
-Then create on of the request types and set parameters to narrow down your query.
+Then create one of the request types and set parameters to narrow down your query.
 Then execute the request throughe the client with the `GetResponseAsync(IJolpicaRequest)` method.

 Below is an example of how to get the race results of the 11th race of the 2017 season.